chenyahui/gin-cache/readme.md

 * Has a huge performance improvement compared to gin-contrib/cache.
 * Support cache response in local memory and redis.
 * Offer a way to custom the cache key of request.
-* Use sync.Pool to cache high frequency objects.
 * Use singleflight to avoid hotspot invalid.

 # How To Use